backstage/backstage/.changeset/shaggy-otters-visit.md

 '@backstage/plugin-scaffolder-node': patch
 ---

-Fix gitHelper createBranch functionality to use isometric-git's branch function
+Use Git class' branch function instead of checkout function when creating branch